chestnzu/TEAL/readme.md

 # Welcome to the homepage of Temporal Enrichmentnt Analysis tooL(TEAL)

-This repository contains the codes for the python package of the paper: 'emporal Semantic Similarity: Exploring the Evolution of Knowledge in Biomedical Ontologies‘
+This repository contains the codes for the python package of the paper: 'Temporal Semantic Similarity: Exploring the Evolution of Knowledge in Biomedical Ontologies‘

 ## About